 Product Listing Teardown: How Do Your Listings Stack Up?

 Hopefully, this product listing teardown has helped see where listings can excel or fall short in Kitchen & Dining.
 Be brutally honest with yourself, take what you’ve learned today and apply it to your own listings.
 There is always room for improvement.
-Even a standout listing can benefit from optimization, and the best way to find out what really brings in the most profit is to run scientific Split Tests.
+Even a standout listing can still benefit from optimization, and the way to find what really brings in the most profit is to run scientific Split Tests.

 If you’re looking for a base to start creating new listings, check out our Amazon Product Listing Template.